 Forensic chemist

-Students with strong chemistry and instrumentation skills.
+Students with strong chemistry, instrumental analysis, and laboratory skills.

 Forensic anthropologist